latticexyz/mud/packages/explorer/README.md

 ## Installation

 Starting with MUD 2.2, the MUD templates come with the World Explorer installed.
+See [Getting started](https://mud.dev/quickstart) guide for MUD for more information.

 These instructions are how to use World Explorer on earlier versions of MUD.